 Let’s Get You In.

-Fortuna Admissions is a dream team of former MBA Admissions Directors and Officers from 18 of the top 20 business schools, including the Columbia MBA program.
+Fortuna Admissions is a dream team of former MBA Admissions Directors and Officers from the world’s top business schools.
 With our unparalleled collective expertise, we are able to coach you to develop a clear vision of your goals for business school and beyond.
 We work closely with you throughout the application process and provide expert guidance at every stage to maximize your chances of admission to a top school.

 Our free consultations are consistently rated as the best in the industry.
 To learn more about Fortuna and assess your chances of admission to the GSB and other top programs, request a free consultation.